DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 Once you configure a new Terraform backend with a terraform code block, **which command(s) should you use to migrate the state file?** `terraform init`

+**When using Terraform to deploy resources into Azure, which scenarios are true regarding state files?** Changing resources via the Azure Cloud Console does not update current state file.

+Feature `State locking` stops multiple users from operating on the Terraform state at the same time.

+**What does state locking accomplish?** Blocks Terraform commands from modifying the state file.

+**Tear down an existing deployment managed by Terraform and deploy a new one but keep a server resource named `aws_instance.ubuntu[1]`.** You should use command `terraform state rm aws_instance.ubuntu[1]`, which removes a specific resource from the Terraform state without deleting the actual infrastructure.

 ## backend

+Where does the Terraform local backend store its state?
+In the `terraform.tfstate` file.

 What is the **default backend** that Terraform CLI use? **Local**.